 Once I arrived in Des Moines whatever sense of responsibility I still clung to started deteriorating rapidly.
 I began blowing off more and more duties in favor staying home and getting sloshed.
 All too often I would get out on the road and show up late just so I could go to a motel and lose myself in the bottle.
 The area I covered was from the Quad Cities to Lincoln Nebraska and down to Kansas City; quite a large triangle.
 I’d call who I was supposed to show up for that night and reschedule for the following evening.
 I continually talked myself into believing I wasn’t inconveniencing anyone since I was being locked into the store and no one else had to be there anyway.
 It was a wonder I was able to keep my job let alone drive.
 The people I pissed off were too numerous to count, and that included my then supervisor back in Denver.

 I had never been to Alcoholics Anonymous before, but one day, when my shame was really getting on me, (and I WAS sober, by the way) I finally made a phone call.
 Turned out there was a meeting within walking distance of where I lived.
 I set off on foot not knowing what to expect.
-The memory of that first meeting is burned into my memory.
+The memory of that first meeting is burned into my consciousness.
 I recall walking into a rustic looking room, which was in the basement of a building, sitting down in the corner and saying nothing.
 I looked around at the various faces; happy, angry, peaceful, in pain, confused, determined.
 My first order of business was to silently judge everyone, at least that’s what I was wired for.
 The initial inclination I came to was actually correct, I was surrounded by criminals, and I was one of them.
 The place scared the hell out of me, but I sat through the entire meeting.
 People were talking about things I had no connection to.
 I knew nothing of the structure of this organization, let alone the Big Book.
 For the next year I went sporadically in between my binges.
-Occasionally I would be able to stay sober for a week or so, but I would always find myself with a bottle in my hand, sitting alone, full regret and hopelessness.
+Occasionally I would be able to stay sober for a week or so, but I would always find myself with a bottle in my hand, sitting alone, full of regret and hopelessness.

 In nineteen-ninety-three, out of desperation, I called my best friend in Colorado and asked him if I could move in temporarily while trying to sober up.
 Amazingly he and his wife obliged.
 I separated what I wanted to keep, left everything else neatly stacked in the middle of my apartment, and set off back to Denver without telling the building management I was leaving.
 I convinced myself the furniture I left behind and other items were not going to be much of a burden to the owners of the apartments since they already offered furnished units stocked with whatever have been left behind by previous tenants.
 I ended up throwing away thirty paper grocery bags full of empty bottles that were lying around my place.
 It added up to close to four-hundred pints, and that was only about six months worth since I had cleaned up several months prior.
 Keep in mind I spent more time on the road than I did in my own place, so the number was actually quite a bit higher as to what I had consumed.
 After everything I owned was packed into the back of my van, I could see out the rear window from the driver’s seat.
 What I still considered valuable, the stuff I both needed and wanted, was truly quite sparse.
 I was 28 years old and had nothing to show for my life.
 Once I got back to Denver that’s when things started getting REALLY bad.